Plan to Sell Your House Yourself? Six Eye-Opening FSBO Facts to Know First

 When you consider that most people wouldn’t blink at using DIY tax software or getting rid of a piece of furniture through Craigslist, you’d think this whole solo home-selling thing would be crazy popular by now, too.

-So we were surprised digging into stats on selling your house yourself, also called For Sale By Owner or (FSBO — pronounced “Fizz-bo”) that these assumptions weren’t true.
-In fact, only 8% of sellers pursued the FSBO route in 2020.
-Before you put out the for-sale sign and make your open house flyers, here are five facts to absorb:
+So we were surprised to discover that many assumptions about selling your house yourself, also known as For Sale By Owner (FSBO — pronounced “Fizz-bo”), aren’t true.
+Only 7% of sellers pursued the FSBO route in 2023.
+Before you put out the for-sale sign and make your open house flyers, here are five facts to consider.

-1. Over half of FSBO sellers know their buyer, compared to 8% of all sellers.
+1. More than half of FSBO sellers know their buyer, compared to 7% of all sellers.

 This indicates that while the FSBO route is rare, it’s even more rare to forgo a real estate agent’s help when you don’t already have a buyer lined up and ready to go.

-Unless you’re planning a deal with your BFF or favorite sibling, you’ll need to actively market the home on your own — a task which 46% of FSBO sellers are able to skip thanks to the chummy aspect of many of these sales.
+Unless you’re planning a deal with your BFF or favorite sibling, you’ll need to actively market the home on your own — a task that 20% of FSBO sellers are able to skip thanks to the chummy aspect of many of these sales.

 If you do have a buyer in mind, you should know the pros and cons of selling a house to a friend and expect to at least pay a real estate attorney to handle the paperwork.

-2. Independent research shows that FSBOs sell for 5.5%-6% less on average.
+2. Data shows FSBO homes sell for up to 23% less on average.

-Real estate agents have been around for over 100 years.
-But the dawn of the internet — and the new real estate tech tools that emerged from it — prompted a lot of real estate agent doomsday headlines in the early 2000s.
-The assumption was that online home valuation and property search would put agents out of a job.
+Real estate agents have been around for more than 100 years.
+But the dawn of the Internet — and the new real estate tech tools that emerged from it — prompted a lot of real estate agent doomsday headlines in the early 2000s.
+The assumption was that online home valuation and property search would put agents out of work.

 In dramatic contrast, the percentage of Americans who use real estate agents to sell homes has only increased.
-According to NAR, FSBOs accounted for 15% of home sales in 1981 compared to just 8% today.
-It appears the dizzying amount of marketing tools and information overload on the internet has only cemented the value of the agent as guide and navigator.
+According to NAR, FSBOs accounted for 15% of home sales in 1981 compared to just 7% today.
+It appears the dizzying amount of marketing tools and information overload on the Internet has only cemented the value of the agent as guide and navigator through these waters.

 4. Inspection requests from buyers can be over-the-top brutal.

-“We threw out all the ‘wear and tear’ items because basically the price of the house reflected wear and tear,” says Samson.
-“We negotiated it down any safety hazards and anything that’s broken — but that’s it.”
+“We threw out all the ‘wear and tear’ items because basically the price of the house reflected wear and tear,” Samson says.
+“We negotiated it down — any safety hazards and anything that’s broken — but that’s it.”

 5. Your job experience doesn’t translate to selling expertise.